NVIDIA DOCA DPA All-to-all Application Guide

 for(i =

-Export the endpoints to DOCA DPA device endpoints (so they can be used by the DPA) and copy them to DPA heap memory.
+Get DPA handles for local DOCA RDMAs (so they can be used by DPA kernel) and copy them to DPA heap memory.

 for(